hannahclauson/health-agreements/attack-plan.md

     - comparison view to compare two versions (visualize diff)
   - alerts  / UI changes to denot
   - cost est for this amt of data / traffic
+- Setup Notifiers (##est 1 day)
+  - for company updates
+  - for new articles
+- Track users (##est 1 day)
+  - add mixpanel
+    - interesting / can track sep actions
+    - will be good once we have users
+    - will save for v1.0
 - Automate articles (##est 3 days)
   - probably want to automate this if at all possible
   - maybe not a bad idea to have list of links for each company where they list their articles
   - and detect if/when those pages change / have content added
-- Setup Notifiers (##est 1 day)
-  - for company updates
-  - for new articles
 - Crawler to generate company list (##est 1 day)
 - Data Entry Phase IV (##est 3 days)
   - big data push - hundreds of sites as goal